UK National Insurance Calculator

 What are the 2025/26 and 2026/27 National Insurance thresholds?

 For both 2025/26 and 2026/27, the employee Primary Threshold is £12,570 and the Upper Earnings Limit is £50,270 — both frozen until April 2028 per the Autumn Statement 2022.
 Self-employed Lower Profits Limit is £12,570 and Upper Profits Limit £50,270.
-Voluntary Class 2 weekly rate is set in the HMRC NI rates table.
+The voluntary Class 2 weekly rate for 2026-27 is £3.65, set in the HMRC NI rates table.

 Do I pay National Insurance on all my income?